JakeCooper/Tassel/README.md

 ## 2. Flexible

 Use JavaScript modules to structure your code how you want.
 All in one file?
 Styles in different files?
 Anything goes.
-Suffix your styles with `styles`, `mod`, `asdf`, it doesn't matter.
+Suffix your styles with `styles`, `mod`, `tassel`, it doesn't matter.
 Define variables, mixins, etc from other files and use them seemlessly just as you would regular JS variables.

 `colors.styles.js`